-Let’s face it.
-During a typical day, how many things do you do that are more or less repetitive and how many things do you do that are really new?
-Yes, you have to accept it; routines are the foundation of your life.
-You do not only eat, brush your teeth or sleep routinely.
-You work within a schedule, taking the same route to work every day, the same breaks to rest and, even if unconsciously, you probably follow certain protocols in the order and way you carry out your tasks.
+Let’s be honest.
+Throughout a typical day, how many things do you do that are more or less usual and how many things do you do that are actually new?
+Indeed, routines are the foundation of your life.
+You don’t just eat, brush your teeth and sleep routinely.
+You probably also work within a schedule, taking the same route to work every day, the same breaks to rest and, even if unconsciously, you probably follow certain protocols in the order and the way you execute your tasks.

-Well, if a good percentage of your time is covered with repetitive tasks, it should be clear that applying small improvements to some of them, making them more efficient, you could make a big leap forward in your productivity.
-If you save 10 minutes doing something you do 5 days a week, you earn 50 minutes per week, which is more than 43 hours per year.
-If you achieve small wins of 2, 5 or 8 minutes in different common routines, the total gain of time can be very important.
-Time that you could use doing whatever you like doing.
+For example, if you manage to save 10 minutes on tasks that you do 5 days a week, you would end up gaining more than 43 hours a year.
+If you achieve small gains of 2 or 5 minutes in different regular routines, the total gain of time can be very important.
+Time that you can spend doing whatever you feel like doing.

-The problem of routines is that they are very difficult to change.
-They are habits that you created at a particular time following a particular pattern, and you never consider again if they are wrong or can be improved.
-Running a routine already in place costs no effort; modifying it implies paying attention to everything you do, until you are accustomed to it again.
+The problem with routines is that they are very difficult to change.
+They are habits that you decided to create at a given time, following a certain pattern, and you rarely consider whether they could be optimized.
+Following an established routine does not cost any effort; however, modifying it implies paying attention to what you do again, until you have assimilated the habit again.

-However, the time you spend improving your routines is time that will pay off.
-Make a list of your usual routines and examine them thoroughly.
-What are you doing?
-Why are you doing it?
+It’s not easy, but the time you spend optimizing your work routines is time well spent: it will pay dividends.
+Make a list of your most common routines and examine them carefully.
+What do you do?
+Why do you do it?
 How could you do it better?
-Could you automate part of the task?
-Could you join two tasks into one?
+Could you automate a part of your work?
+Could you merge two tasks into one?
 What would happen if you stopped doing a routine?
 Changing routines is hard, so it’s best to do it slowly, one at a time.
 It’s no good trying to go fast when it comes to changing habits.